wesleyricardi/error_handle/README.md

 # Error outcome

-- To get the error value, use the get_failure_or_exit method.
-This method will throw an error if the Result object represents a successful outcome. const errorValue = result.get_failure_or_exit();
+- To get the error value, use the get_failure_or_throw method.
+This method will throw an error if the Result object represents a successful outcome. const errorValue = result.get_failure_or_throw;

 - Alternatively, you can use the get_failure_or method to return a default value if the Result object represents a successful outcome: const errorValue = result.get_failure_or("default value");